lucasngo/Pomodoro-Timer/README.md

 - Timer should be able to start, stop, and reset

 The aesthetics of the app is up to you!

-### Challenge (Not Required)
-- Allow the user to input any arbitrary time for the timers (e.g. 5 mins of work time and 5 mins of break)

 ## Getting Started
 First, head to [this link](https://docs.expo.io/versions/latest/introduction/installation.html)